Shaw Organisation: Shaw Foundation

 The Shaw Foundation was set up in 1957 by the Shaw brothers and is currently one of the largest philanthropic organisations in the world.
 Most of the money comes from its revenue from the properties under Shaw Properties Pte Ltd. All earnings from the Shaw Centre since the late 70s have been given to charitable organisations.

 The largest amount that the Shaw Foundation has ever set aside was SGD 17.7 million in the year 1999.
 The largest share of the funding went to the National Kidney Foundation and most of its recipients were in the healthcare sector.

 In the educational sector, the Shaw Foundation has been a regular donor to the National University of Singapore (NUS) since 1987, awarding around 240 scholarships to date.

-Dr Shaw Vee Meng is currently the chairman of the Shaw Foundation.
+Dr. Vee Meng Shaw is currently the chairman of the Shaw Foundation.
 He is also the eldest son of Run Run Shaw.